ComponentsCode and Groups

 show-linesboolean | string

-Set to {true} to show line numbers for all code blocks in the group.
+Set to {true} to show line numbers for a block or an entire group.

 path